 Statue of Liberty: New York

-the Statue of Liberty is located in New York Harbor, it is one of the most recognizable landmarks in the U.S. Build in 1886 by the people of France to symbolize friendship between the two countries and the site became a National Monument in 1924.
-Ferries to the statue depart from Battery Park in Lower Manhattan and stop at both Ellis and Liberty islands.
+The Statue of Liberty is one of the most well-known landmarks in the United States, standing in New York Harbor.
+The monument was built in 1886 by the French people to symbolize friendship between the two countries, and it was designated as a National Monument in 1924.
+The statue is accessible by ferry from Battery Park in Lower Manhattan, which stops at both Ellis and Liberty islands.

 Stands 93 meters above upper New York Bay